AbSsEnT/giskard-tech-exercise/submission/submission_report.md

 test balanced accuracy is better than all but one, obtained with the SMOTE.

 #### Instance Hardness Threshold
-Other method to consider is Instance Hardness Threshold.
+Other method to consider is the Instance Hardness Threshold.
 This algorithm first trains a classifier, and then filters samples, with low probabilities.
 Thus, it is possible to reduce noisy samples near decision boundary and those, which are far from decision boundary, but on the incorrect side (possible outliers).
 Disadvantage could be the fact, that developer needs to additionally fine-tune classifier.